 Francis is a George Frederickson Honors Graduate of Eastern Washington University.
 He is one of the attorneys that helped establish Spokane Community Court.
 Francis is a recipient of City of Spokane Human Rights Award as well as the Spokane County Bar Association Smithmoore P. Myers Professionalism Award.

 Laurie Carlsson came to JustLead as a 2015 Leadership Academy Fellow, while working at the University of Washington School of Law in equity and inclusion.
 Her background in LGBTQ rights, gender justice, and racial justice has led her toward an interest in helping to develop a more intersectional lens in social justice movements.
-Laurie is currently doing thesis work focused on improving anti-oppression curriculum in higher education environments.
-Along with her work with JustLead, Laurie volunteers with the community foundation Social Justice Fund Northwest and the Angel Band Project, which raises funds to support survivors of sexual violence.
-She is also on the selections committees of the QLaw Foundation’s Sher Kung Fellowship and the University of Washington School of Law’s Gates Public Service Scholarship.
+Laurie currently works as Diversity Policy Coordinator at the University of Washington’s Office of Minority Affairs and Diversity, specializing in anti-oppression training curriculum in higher education.
+Along with her work with JustLead, Laurie volunteers with the community foundation Social Justice Fund Northwest, and the Angel Band Project, which raises funds to support survivors of sexual violence.

 Aline Carton-Listfjeld is a leadership and management educator, professional and leadership development coach, public interest lawyer and former community organizer with an abiding commitment to equity and social justice, with over 20 years experience working for community empowerment and civic engagement.
 She started her career in the early 1990s working on various social justice and human rights issues as an organizer and activist focusing on issues of violence against women, education equity, LBGT rights, housing justice for low-income communities and anti-oppression education.
 Since graduating from Seattle University School of Law in 2004, her local, national and international work has ranged from human rights, civil legal aid, non-profit management to philanthropy/ development.
 She is also a nationally sought after trainer on secondary trauma and compassion fatigue for legal advocates.